victwj/classroom/README.md

 it should be.
 This repo's purpose is to summarize the learning process and help me remember things quickly and efficiently.
 It is not meant to be a full comprehensive reference -- I believe that detailed explanations are best left to more authoritative sources such as books and official guides, where they are kept up to date by experts in the field.

+Another secondary purpose is to remind me to learn in a structured and sequential manner.
+There are no shortcuts when it comes to really learning something, which is often a tempting route to take.